-We routinely convene thousands of retail asset protection and loss prevention professionals through our LP Council, ORC Investigators Networks and conferences.
-Last week, we hosted our annual NRF PROTECT conference in Texas, where ORC was a major topic of discussion for our retailers and law enforcement partners in attendance.
-We surveyed 232 retail asset protection professionals at the conference, and 90% indicated that ORC is more of a risk to retail businesses than it was three years ago.
+We routinely convene thousands of retail asset protection and loss prevention professionals through our Loss Prevention Council, ORC/Investigators' Network and conferences.
+This summer, we hosted our annual NRF PROTECT conference in Texas, where ORC was a major topic of discussion for our retailers and law enforcement partners in attendance.
+We surveyed 232 retail asset protection professionals at the conference, and 90%

+NATIONAL RETAIL FEDERATION 1101 New York Avenue, NW, Suite 1200 Washington, DC 20005 www.nrf.com indicated that ORC is more of a risk to retail businesses now than it was three years ago.
 In addition to guiding our data gathering and policy development, these retail professionals support one another by sharing best practices.
 They form Organized Retail Crime Associations that build alliances among state and local law enforcement and the private sector.
 Their experiences, feedback, surveys and data inform NRF's testimony here today.

-It is abundantly clear from retailers' experience with ORC that the criminal activities we witness in stores across the U.S. are often linked to far more nefarious crimes.
+Despite some recent press articles that look to downplay ORC or argue about data, it is abundantly clear from retailers' experience with ORC that the criminal activities we witness in stores across the nation and the incidents of violence tied to them are on the rise.
+We continue to believe that ORC is a "gateway crime" and investigations have shown the profits from these crimes are often linked to far more nefarious crimes.
 Profits derived from retail theft, cargo theft and sophisticated ecommerce fraud are far greater than reported.
 What we have come to understand about ORC is that theft in our stores is merely the tip of the iceberg.
 Unfortunately, many individuals in the community see incidents of theft and shoplifting as victimless petty crimes, and even some law enforcement and prosecutors dismiss these incidents as trivial.
-What many of us do not see lies further beneath the surface of smash-and-grab incidents captured on national and local news.
+ORC is anything but a victimless crime, as we continue to see a rise in violence and lost sales tax revenue for the communities where these crimes occur.
+What many of us do not see lies further beneath the surface of highly publicized smash-and-grab incidents captured on national and local news.